 No not usually, it happens, but most of my patients are general somewhat comatose at the point they start to pass and usually this is predicted and a time frame predicted using the training a hospice nurse receives!
 Therefore they family is aware and normally at the bedside as they take their last breath.
 I have had patients pass in their sleep and the family find them.
 But if its a natural death nothing acute NORMALLY the family is educated by the RN of the sign and symptoms of impending death and know its occurring.
 Most families also tend to take shifts at the bedside which I personally tell them isn't necessary because often I have seen patients especially mothers not want to pass with their children looking on.
 Better for family to keep routines as close as possible for the patient sake.

-Do you feel objectified when you're standing around in skimpy outfits?That depends because there are hallucinations which come with impending death!
+Is Subway viewed as a healthy fast food option in Australia?That depends because there are hallucinations which come with impending death!
 I have had a couple of patients confess to being in love with a spouse that passed prior to them yet they have a new spouse they love dearly.
 One man confessed to not always being true to his wife but other than that nothing but regrets or wishing they were closer to certain family.
 Alchoholics wishing they had lived life different and hadnt ran family off.
 In the case of confessing a murder that would be an obligation on my part to call in social worker and us team together to assess this further.
 But I'm sure it would have to be reported and investigated.

 I have had families report this to me and ask that I speak with them and educate on the fact of whether or not the patient is competent enough to be doing such, however, I have seen families fighting over things before the patient ever passes.
 Very sad.